Son Of A Preacher Man Chords | Dusty Springfield Guitar Lesson

 Son Of A Preacher Man TAB | Course Preview

-By working through the chords across the fretboard, the best approach will soon become clear.
-Best of all, once you develop this skill, you can apply it to any song in this genre.
+By working through the chords across the fretboard, your best options will soon become clear.
+And once you develop this ability, you can apply it to any soul or R&B track.

 Son Of A Preacher Man chords and TAB, verse example 1.